Program of Study

 - The first semester core course “Mechanisms in Biomedical Sciences: From Genes to Disease” provides a comprehensive overview of current knowledge in cellular, molecular, and structural biology.

-- The content of the first semester core course is supplemented with additional material in Topics in Cellular and Molecular Neuroscience and an Informal Bioethics Course that meets monthly throughout the year.
+- The content of the first semester core course is supplemented with additional material in Molecular Neuroscience and Biophysics.

 - Systems and Cognitive Neuroscience and Synaptic Physiology in the Spring 1 semester.